AinTEAsports/cpParser/README.md

 Also, if you want an even more complex example, check `main.cpp` (and if you want to test it, don't forget to compile it with flag `-lcpr`)

 - `4- Problems`
-If you encounter any problems, contact me on Discord: `AinTea#0519`
+If you encounter any problems, please contact me on Discord: `AinTea#0519`